GANGANI/toporesolve/README.md

 -l lat long radius score (use this if you know what geographical area your ambiguous toponym is likely to be in)
 ```

+Complete code using Edinburgh Geoparser on the datasets can be found [here](models/state-of-the-art/edinburgh.py).

 ## 6. Mordecai3
 https://github.com/ahalterman/mordecai3